-- Cost.
+- · Cost.

 - Cost or market value (whichever is lower).

 - Any other method approved by the IRS that conforms to the requirements of the applicable regulations.

-However, the corporation is required to use cost if it is using the cash method of accounting.
+However, the corporation is required to use cost if it chooses to account for inventory items in the same manner as materials and supplies that are not incidental.

-Producers whose average annual gross receipts are \$1 million or less that use the cash method of accounting and choose not to account for inventories may currently deduct expenditures for direct labor and all indirect costs that would otherwise be included in inventory costs.
+Producers whose average annual gross receipts are \$1 million or less that account for inventories in the same manner as materials and supplies that are not incidental may currently deduct expenditures for direct labor and all indirect costs that would otherwise be included in inventory costs.